 This texture is extremely rare!
 It naturally appears in less than 1% of all African American women in developed countries.
 Still, it doesn’t mean you can’t style your hair to pull this look.

-If you like to style your hair with hair straighteners, then think of Yaki as a texture between extreme curls and straight hair.
-Meaning that your hair is straight but has some micro curls.
+If you like to style your hair with hair straighteners, think of Yaki as a texture between extreme curls and straight hair.
+This means that your hair is straight but has some micro curls.

-If you have decided to go with the Yaki hair texture, there are still more sub-options that a lot of women find overwhelming.
+If you have decided to go with the Yaki hair texture, there are still many sub-options that many women find overwhelming.
 Here is a rather simple explanation that should help you.

 Now this one is up to you, but if you would like to know more about the differences between these, check our hair extensions buying guide.

-I’d say that clip-ins are the most popular option.
-Next are tape-in and u-tip strands.
+Clip-ins are the most popular option, followed by tape-in and u-tip strands.
 Less popular does not mean worse!

 As for extensions, check this article and give it a good read.
 If you are too busy to do so now, just don’t order any products with petrolatum jelly.
 It might come under slightly different names, but that is easy to spot.